 For the 9.00pm show entry to the theatre is via the Stage Door Gate on the Inner Circle.

 As you may be subject to additional security checks on your visit to the Open Air Theatre, we ask that you arrive early.
 We appreciate your patience and understanding while these are taking place.
 As our capacity is currently restricted, please do not bring any picnic baskets or other large bags.
 Only one bag per ticket holder, no larger than 36cm x 30cm x 50cm, will be allowed into the theatre grounds or auditorium.
 Please note that cloakroom facilities are not available.LATECOMERS/RE-ADMITTANCE

 Owing to the nature of the theatre and the intimacy of the auditorium, admitting latecomers, and re-admitting audience members during the performance, can be distracting to the performers and others in the audience.
-Latecomers and re-admittance to the auditorium therefore may not be permitted and you may be asked to wait by a television relay of the performance in the bar area.
+Latecomers and re-admittance to the auditorium and lawn therefore may not be permitted and you may be asked to wait by a television relay of the performance in the bar area.
 The running time is 70 minutes with no interval.

 FOOD AND DRINK